Efficient Video Prediction via Sparsely Conditioned Flow Matching: Prior work

-Conditions for generative models are usually the recent fixed window of previous frames, but FDM~\cite{harvey2022flexible} by using a per-frame UNet~\cite{Ronneberger2015UNetCN} and attention can be fed with different number of frames and each one of them can be visible (condition) or prediction target, their model is capable of conditioning on far past and predicting multiple frames at the same time.
-More recently 3DiM~\cite{watson2022novel} introduced the idea of "implicit" conditioning in the task of multi-view reconstruction, so that in each step of the diffusion process the denoising network is conditioned on a random view, but not on all of the views at the same time.
+Conditions for generative models are usually formulated as a fixed window of previous frames.
+However, FDM~\cite{harvey2022flexible} uses a per-frame UNet~\cite{Ronneberger2015UNetCN} and attention to take a variable number of frames as input.
+Each input frame can be set as a conditioning input or as a prediction target, and hence this model can be conditioned on frames arbitrarily far in the past and can even predict multiple frames at the same time.
+More recently 3DiM~\cite{watson2022novel} introduced the idea of ``implicit'' conditioning in the task of 3D multi-view reconstruction.
+The idea is that at each step of the image generation in the diffusion process, the denoising network is conditioned only on a random view, instead of all the views.
+In this way the conditioning on multiple frames can be distributed over the denoising steps.
+In \methodName we extend this idea to the case of videos, where instead of views we use past frames.

-There are many ways to accelerate or improve vanilla diffusion models~\cite{Kong2021OnFS,JolicoeurMartineau2021GottaGF,Dockhorn2022GENIEHD}.
-Most relevant to our work, CCDF~\cite{Chung2022ComeCloserDiffuseFasterAC} starts the backward denoising process from some time $t$ other than $T$ (final time of the forward diffusion process) using an initial guess of the final output (like a low-resolution sample).
-Recently \cite{lipman2022flow} introduced conditional flow matching, of which the diffusion process is a special case, and with their formulation they achieved faster training convergence and better results than denoising diffusion models.
+Recently, \cite{lipman2022flow} introduced conditional flow matching.
+They showed that it generalizes diffusion models, and it achieves faster training convergence and better results than other denoising diffusion models.
+Thus, we adopt this framework in our generative model.There are many ways to accelerate or improve vanilla diffusion models~\cite{Kong2021OnFS,JolicoeurMartineau2021GottaGF,Dockhorn2022GENIEHD}.
+Among all, CCDF~\cite{Chung2022ComeCloserDiffuseFasterAC} is the most relevant to our \warm scheme.
+CCDF starts the backward denoising process from some time $t$ other than $T$ (which is the final time of the forward diffusion process) using an initial guess of the final output (\eg, a low-resolution sample).
+In \methodName, we develop an analogous technique within the formulation of flow matching for video generation.